openanalytics/shinyproxy-docker/README.md

 ## Building latest release version

 We did not yet release a production release of the Operator.
-Thus there is also no Docker image of it yet.
+Thus, there is also no Docker image of it yet.

 ## Using the Docker Image